 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-The Ha Ling Peak hike is the absolute best hike in Canmore, Alberta.
-There, I said it – and I know that’s a big claim to make.
-I mean, Canmore and the stunning Kananaskis Region offer many amazing hikes in the area.
-However, after hiking almost all of the trails myself I feel confident in making the statement that Ha Ling Peak is, in fact, the best.
+I mean, Canmore and the stunning Kananaskis region offer many amazing hikes.
+However, after hiking almost all of the trails myself (and grabbing plenty of photos along the way!), I feel confident in making the statement that Ha Ling Peak is, in fact, the best.

 So if you’re up for a challenge with the most rewarding views, then it’s time to lace up your boots and conquer the Ha Ling Peak hiking trail.
+I’ve written this blog to help you prepare with all of the essential info to know before you go, so you can have the best time out there on the trail!

 Ha Ling Peak Hike Overview